vueuse/vueuse/packages/math/useAverage/index.md

 # useAverage

-Get the average value of an array of numbers
+Get the average of an array reactively.

 ## Usage